 An example would be the Harry Potter series.

 It might be difficult to source books in a complete set, so keep your eyes open for books that fall within the series, collecting each one until you have a full set.
 Then resell!

-The goods news is, you can make money flipping items at many different places, both online and offline.
+The goods news is that you can make money flipping items at many different places, both on- and offline.